Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-09-14-Presentation.markdown

   * Simulated with varied solidification velocities
   * Varied volume-fractions of Al, Ag<sub>2</sub>Al, and Al<sub>2</sub>Cu
   * Plenty of measurements!
-    * An 800x800 sample with 400 time steps has 256 million data points
+    * An 800x800x4256 sample has 2.72 billion data points
+      * This simulation took 16 hours on 13700 cores!

 {{ page.horizontal }}